Advertiser Disclosure

 Final Thoughts

-It’s great to see the FTC publish pro-consumer rules around hotel and live event ticket pricing.
-It’s not uncommon to book a hotel in places like Las Vegas and be charged a resort fee that’s higher than your room rate.
-This makes it hard to comparison shop through online travel agencies, because the price listed in search results often doesn’t include these extra fees.
+Seeing the FTC enact pro-consumer rules around hotel and live event ticket pricing is great.
+It’s not uncommon to book a hotel in places like Las Vegas and be charged a resort fee higher than your room rate.
+These new rules mean that these fees must be shown up-front when searching for hotel rooms online and in online advertising, making it easier to compare hotel pricing.

 Andrew Kunesh's image